quipucords/yupana/jenkins/README.md

 DATABASE_SERVICE_CERT=<DATABASE_SERVICE_CERT>
 ```

-To deploy a new app to the project, run:
+To deploy a new app to the project, you can run the following where `NAMESPACE` is set to the environment that you wish to deploy to:
 ```
-make oc-create-yupana-and-db
+make oc-create-yupana-and-db NAMESPACE=subscriptions-ci
 ```

 To refresh an existing app, run:
 ```
-make oc-refresh
+make oc-refresh NAMESPACE=subscriptions-ci
 ```

 To deploy to production, you will not need the db, so you can run:
 ```
-make oc-create-yupana-app
+make oc-create-yupana-app NAMESPACE=subscriptions-prod
 ```